ddcovery/d_null_safety/README.md

 ### The Dart (and Flutter) antipattern

 In **Dart**, **null is a must**:  everything is nullable.
 Dart languaje and it's famous framework **Flutter** are designed under this precept.
+Dart "tries" to avoid null errors impossing restrictions when calling functions or constructors (not in the data definition itself)

-This is exploited to deal with other languaje weackness (i.e.: no method overloading):  Flutter practically treat all it's constructors arguments optional (nullable).
-In combination with the named parameters syntax it produces a "visual" declarative syntax which hides a horrible fact: the compiler is not protecting you against misuse of nulls
+Flutter practically treat all it's constructors arguments optionals (optional == accept null).
+In combination with the named parameters it produces a "visual" declarative syntax:  I name this "productivity by visual syntax" nice to see but based on an unsafe code nature.

 ```Dart
 class Person {